Dark theme

 Here are a few tricks.

-- Most often, speakers use 10-12 slides.
+5. Most often, speakers use 10-12 slides.
 But there can be more if the slides are not overloaded with information, show examples, and contain 1-2 photos.
+Including extra slides is acceptable if it helps clarify key points or present additional examples.

 Also, we noticed that in excellent presentations the authors do not indicate the number of the slide, but always put a title for each slide.

 Immediately refuse video and slides with a lot of digits in such a short speech.
 Highlight the main point, and reveal the main idea of the first slides.
+To enhance the quality and visual appeal of your slides, consider using reliable stock visual platforms, such as DepositPhotos, to find images and illustrations that are most relevant to your project.
+When creating your slides, take time to write clear and concise slide titles and content to improve audience understanding.
 If you don’t have time to show the whole presentation, you’d rather skip the less important details.
 Do not sacrifice the slide with contacts.
 Keep in mind that it will translate into a series of “Q&As,” if there are any.

 Before the presentation, don’t forget to rehearse and measure the time.
 That way you’ll know which slides you can drop or, on the contrary, add.
 Invite colleagues or friends to listen to you and give you feedback.